ESapenaVentura/lrgasp_docker/README.md

 - pipeline.bash: When run and given the proper tag id's, will execute the whole pipeline.

 ### data
-Contains the full data for LRGASP challenge 1.
+Contains the full data for LRGASP challenge 1, for WTC11.

 ### example_data
 This folder contains all the necessary files to run the `pipeline.bash` script.
 They belong to a real example.
 The IDs have been anonymised.
 To know how to used this data, please refer to the `How to run` section